-This is the first of two full-time Level II fieldwork experiences.
-Students will practice knowledge of the OT process, clinical reasoning, and evidence based practice under the supervision of a licensed occupational therapist.
+This is the first of two Level II fieldwork experiences.
 Students will reflect on their experiences and participate in discussion board posts with classmates to collaborate and learn from each other's experiences.
-The student will work towards entry- level practitioner skills and complete all site- specific learning objectives.
+The student will work towards entry- level practitioner skills and complete all site-specific learning objectives.